Chicken Meatballs

 After combined.

-Step 2: Using wet hands (with either water or olive oil), combine everything until well-blended.
+Step 2: Using wet hands (with water or olive oil), combine everything until well blended.

-Step 1: Scoop the chicken mixture using a cookie scoop, then roll into a ball and place on the prepared baking sheet.
+Step 3: Scoop the chicken mixture using a cookie scoop, then roll it into balls and place them on the prepared baking sheet.
 Repeat with the remaining mixture.

 Baked chicken meatballs on a plate with a side of marinara sauce.